Trump asks Pennsylvania House speaker for help overturning election results, personally intervening in a third state

 Cutler told the president that the legislature had no power to overturn the state’s chosen slate of electors, Straub said.

-But late last week, the House speaker was among roughly 60 Republican state lawmakers who sent a letter to Pennsylvania’s congressional representatives urging them object to the state’s electoral slate on Jan.
-6, when Congress formally accepts the results.
+But late last week, the House speaker was among about 60 Republican state lawmakers who sent a letter to Pennsylvania’s congressional representatives urging them to object to the state’s electoral slate on Jan.
+6, when Congress is set to formally accept the results.

-Although such a move is highly unlikely to gain traction, at least one Pennsylvania Republican, Rep. Scott Perry, said in an interview Monday he will heed the request and dispute the state’s electors.
+Although such a move is highly unlikely to gain traction, at least one Pennsylvania Republican, Rep. Scott Perry, said in an interview Monday that he will heed the request and dispute the state’s electors.

-The embrace of Trump’s false claims by many Pennsylvania GOP lawmakers shows how the president’s baseless attacks on the integrity of the election have gained traction with his supporters.
-Protesters chanting “Stop the Steal,” some with firearms, demonstrated over the weekend at the homes of Cutler in Pennsylvania and the Democratic secretary of state in Michigan.
+The embrace of Trump’s false claims by many Pennsylvania GOP lawmakers shows how the president’s baseless attacks on the integrity of the election have gained ground with his supporters.
+Protesters chanting “Stop the steal,” some with firearms, demonstrated over the weekend at the homes of Cutler in Pennsylvania and the Democratic secretary of state in Michigan.

-Trump stoked those flames at a rally for two Republican Senate candidates in Georgia Saturday, where he ranted for an hour and 40 minutes almost exclusively about fraud.
+Trump stoked those flames Saturday at a rally for two Republican Senate candidates in Georgia, where he ranted for an hour and 40 minutes almost exclusively about fraud.

-He added: “Hopefully, our legislatures and the United States Supreme Court will step forward to save our country.”
+He added, “Hopefully, our legislatures and the United States Supreme Court will step forward and save our country.”

 Trump’s continued embrace of such rhetoric has prompted fresh alarm among Democrats and some Republicans, who fear that the president is inciting violence.
-And while his efforts to overturn the results are widely viewed as fruitless, many officials said they are distressed at the lasting harm they believe he is doing to public faith in U.S. elections.
+And while his efforts to overturn the result are widely viewed as fruitless, many officials said they are distressed at the lasting harm they believe he is doing to public faith in U.S. elections.

-The false narrative “gets people to a place where they are now livid because they believe that their democracy has been ripped away from them, and that the election has actually been stolen,” said Michigan Attorney General Dana Nessel (D).
+The false narrative “gets people to a place where they are now livid because they believe that their democracy has been ripped away from them and that the election has actually been stolen,” said Michigan Attorney General Dana Nessel (D).
 “And it causes them to commit these desperate acts.”

 Dozens of protesters showed up late Saturday at the home of Secretary of State Jocelyn Benson in Detroit, promoting more false accusations that fraud had tainted Biden’s victory in the state.
-Nessel noted that the protesters, some armed with bullhorns and some armed with guns, arrived shortly after the end Trump’s rally in Georgia.
+Nessel noted that the protesters, some armed with bullhorns and some armed with guns, arrived shortly after the end of Trump’s rally in Georgia.
 She said neighbors came out to plead with the protesters to go home because they were scaring children — including Benson’s 4-year-old son.

 “This should not be happening in a civil, polite, democratic society,” said Nessel, who spent much of her Saturday evening on the phone making sure Benson and her family were safe.
 “But here we are.
-And this would all come to an end tomorrow if the president would do what any decent person would do and say, ‘You know what, I concede the election.’”
+And this would all come to an end tomorrow if the president would do what any decent person would do and say, ‘You know what, I concede the election.’ ”

-In an interview on CNN Monday night, House Majority Whip Rep. James E. Clyburn (D-S.C.) warned that Trump’s rhetoric and the actions of some House Republicans may potentially “incite people to do and say things they may not ordinarily do,” adding: “They’re really trying to invite insurrection.”
+In an interview on CNN on Monday night, House Majority Whip James E. Clyburn (D-S.C.) warned that Trump’s rhetoric and the actions of some House Republicans may “incite people to do and say things they may not ordinarily do,” adding, “They’re really trying to invite insurrection.”

 In Pennsylvania, the effort appears to have produced some political results.